kjmadscience/volt-k8s-ratingChargingDemo/README.md

 ## How to run

+### Starting the Sandbox

-Checkout this repo, edit the following variables in powercluster.sh as per your prefernce,
+Checkout this repo,
+Edit the following variables in `powercluster.sh` as per your prefernce,

 | Variable name | Description | Example Value |
 | ------------- | ----------- | ------------- |